The World Cup vanished 56 years ago — and this Ottawa man discovered it was missing | CBC News

 The theft was a "massive story" both in the U.K. and across the globe, said Tom Pettifor, the crime editor for the London-based Daily Mirror and the documentary's co-producer.

-- Coach John Herdman always believed Canada belonged at World Cup.
-Now an entire country does too
+- Coach John Herdman believed Canada belongs at World Cup.
+Now a country does too

 - What to know for this weird World Cup